opendocsg/slw-judgments-backfill/2013_SGHC_232/report.md

 112    Choo J’s other reason was that if s 97 excludes fugitives, this would deny such persons bail at the earliest opportunity (see _Christanto_ at [9]).
 However, this reason assumes that s 97(1) is not circumscribed by s 95(1).
 If it is, then s 97(1) is still so circumscribed even if it applies to fugitives under the Extradition Act.
 So, we come back to the Issue which is the larger question.

 113    On the Issue, Choo J was influenced by the established principle that an accused person is “innocent until proven guilty”, which is also commonly referred to as the ‘presumption of innocence’.
-On the other hand, in his earlier decision in _PP v Lim Yong Nam_ [2012] 2 SLR 596 (“ _Lim Yong Nam_ ”), he said at [12]:
+On the other hand, in his earlier decision in _PP v Lim Yong Nam_ <span class="citation">[2012] 2 SLR 596</span> (“ _Lim Yong Nam_ ”), he said at [12]:

  ...
 A fundamental principle in criminal process is that until a person has been charged, he is presumed to be innocent of any wrongdoing that warrants detention unless the court is satisfied that he is a flight risk in the face of impending or ongoing police investigation.
 This is not the case here.
 Extradition proceedings are not a local criminal matter although there may be cases where the person to be extradited would have also committed an offence here. ...